EmileeSinkala/versioned_dir/README.md

 - **Sleep-deprived (SD)** the experimental subjects kept awake using a motor device in the ethoscope which rotated after every 30 seconds of inactivity of the fly.

 ### What the Script Does
 The script I have developed looks at the impact of sleep deprivation on survival.
-Before running the script, make sure all of the files are in the same directory (Metadata_1 and project.py)
+Before running the script, make sure all of the files are in the same directory (Metadata_1 and project.py).
+I have found that sometimes opening project.py wont open it directly so if you have this same issue, open the script on a text editor such as notepad, copy and paste the script and run it in a Jupyter lab notebook (this can be accessed via ANACONDA.NAVIGATOR).
 1. **Processing of the metadata**
 ##### The script starts by reading in the data from the Github repository (versioned_dir) and does the following:
 - Reads the dataset (Metadata_1.xlsx) using pandas.